 Contractors; or

-a member of the Program Support Team; or

 Other parties with particular experience or expertise in the subject matter addressed by the Ad Hoc Group.

-Membership is voluntary and subject to approval by the.
+Membership is voluntary and subject to approval by the Ad Hoc Group Lead .
 Members are expected to regularly, actively, and professionally participate in their assigned groups.

-In establishing an Ad Hoc Group, the Executive Committee will designate a leader that is responsible for ensuring the Ad Hoc Group completes its task pursuant to its charge as assigned by the Executive Committee.
+In establishing an Ad Hoc Group, the Executive Committee will designate a leader that is responsible for ensuring the Ad Hoc Group completes its task pursuant to its assigned charge .
+8.3.

-.
-9.3.
 Ad Hoc Group Support

-The Executive Committee staffing needs.
-It is the responsibility of the to ensure work products are completed as assigned in the charge.
+The Executive Committee will determine the Ad Hoc Group Lead(s), who will in turn, determine the Ad Hoc Group staffing needs.
+It is the responsibility of the Ad Hoc Group Lead to ensure work products are completed as assigned in the charge.

-9.4.
+8.4.
 Meetings

 An Ad Hoc Group will meet as often as needed to complete the work within the schedule defined in its charge.
-It is the responsibility of the to ensure meetings are held with sufficient participation to complete its charge.
+It is the responsibility of the Ad Hoc Group Lead to ensure meetings are held with sufficient participation to complete its charge.
 A quorum is not needed for meetings unless specified in the charge.

-9.5.
+8.5.
 Work Products

-All final Ad Hoc Group work products are subject to review and approval by the originating committee.
-The Lead makes recommendations on dissemination of Ad Hoc Group work products, and the next steps for all Ad Hoc Group work products.
+All final Ad Hoc Group work products will be submitted to the Executive Committee.
+The Ad Hoc GroupLead makes recommendations on dissemination of Ad Hoc Group work products, and the determines next steps for all Ad Hoc Group work products.

-9.6.
+8.6.
 Review of Ad Hoc Groups

-The Executive Committee shall receive progress updates from the leader regarding active Ad Hoc Groups at each Executive Committee meeting and,as necessary, revise an Ad Hoc Group’s charge, schedule, or membership, or decide to sunset the Ad Hoc Group early.
+The Executive Committee shall receive progress updates from the Ad Hoc Group leader regarding active Ad Hoc Groups at each Executive Committee meeting and may, revise an Ad Hoc Group’s chargeor decide to sunset the Ad Hoc Group early.

-9.7.
+8.7.
 Disbanding Ad Hoc Groups

-An Ad Hoc Group shall be disbanded upon the completion of its charge or at the discretion of .
-If the determines the need for additional work that is not included in the original charge, a new ad hoc group charge shall be developed as described in Section 9.1.
+An Ad Hoc Group shall be disbanded upon the completion of its charge or at the discretion of the Executive Committee in coordination with the Ad Hoc Lead.
+If the